 The Blood and Sand No. 2

-The sweet vermouth becomes a very particular call for Lillet Rouge as well.
+The sweet vermouth is swapped for the aperitif Lillet Rouge as well.
 It's very fun and a delight to drink.

 Mixing the Blood and Sand No. 2 could not be easier.
-You will simply pour 1 ounce each of Chivas Regal Blended Scotch Whisky, passion fruit puree, Cherry Herring, and Lillet Rouge.
+You will simply pour 1 ounce each of blended scotch whiskey (such as Chivas Regal blended scotch whiskey), passion fruit puree, Cherry Herring, and Lillet Rouge.
 Shake and strain into a chilled cocktail glass.

 Which Scotch Should You Choose?